DeGMix: Efficient Multi-Task Dense Prediction with Deformable and Gating Mixer: Experiments

 \subsection{MTL Performs Comparable to Unseen Tasks}

-To analyze the performance of the proposed MTL method on various unseen tasks, we employ the trained model to evaluate the effect of adding the new tasks on NYUD-v2 dataset, as shown in Table~\ref{tab:diff_task_test_nyud_v2}.
-We design various settings which can be divided into two categories: augmenting tasks (Exp.
-1 and 2) and leave one out (Exp.
+To evaluate the generalization of our MTL framework, we test it on unseen tasks from the NYUD-v2 dataset (Table~\ref{tab:diff_task_test_nyud_v2}).
+We design two experimental settings: augmenting tasks (Exp.
+1–2) and leave-one-out (Exp.
 3).
-Specifically, we fine-tuned all Exp.
-2 experiments for 100 epochs.
-In Exp.
-3, we leverage the leave-one-task-out trained MTL model to evaluate the all task (\textit{i.e., four tasks}) on NYUD-v2 dataset.
+All Exp.
+2 models are fine-tuned for 100 epochs, while Exp.
+3 uses a leave-one-task-out model to assess performance across all four tasks.